-- To enable the learner acquire the skills of proper display of matter like margin setting, centering and tabulation. - To help the learner acquire skills of typing and cutting stencils with speed and accuracy. - 1.
-As per CCE guidelines the syllabus for Typewriting English/Hindi for classes IX & X has been divided termwise. - 2.
-The units specified for each term shall be assessed through both Formative and Summative assessments. - 3.
-In each term, there will be two formative assessments with each carrying a 10% weightage. - 4.
-The summative assessment in the first term will carry 20% weightage and the summative assessment in the second term will carry 40% weightage. - 5.
-In both Summative Assessments I and II, there will be one Theory Paper of 20 Marks of 2 hours duration and one Practical Paper of 60 Marks of 1 hour duration. - 6.
-The Formative assessments 1&2 for the first Term and Formative assessments 3 and 4 for the second term will include Assessments, observation, Viva/Oral Test and Practical.
+- 1. As per CCE guidelines the syllabus for e-Typewriting English/Hindi for classes IX & X has been divided term wise. - 2.
+The units specified for each term shall be assessed through both Formative and Summative Assessments. - 3.
+In each term, there will be two Formative Assessments with each carrying a 10% weightage. - 4.
+The Summative Assessment in the first term and second term will carry 30% weightage for each term. - 5.
+In both Summative Assessments I and II, there will be one Theory Paper of 30 Marks of 2 hours duration and one Practical Paper of 70 Marks of 1 hour duration. - 6.
+The Formative Assessments 1&2 for the first Term and Formative Assessments 3 and 4 for the second term will include assignments, observation, Viva/Oral Test and Practical.